 CS Primer search log in

-Databases
+Relational Databases

 Data helps solve problems.
 Anne Wojcicki Most businesses store data, and most of those do so in a sophisticated database system.
 Better database engines have lead to increased business capabilities, so a few decades of market pressure has lead to highly capable, complex systems.
 But with great power comes great responsibility: it can be costly to misunderstand database engines.
 This course provides a first look under the hood of database systems, to help give you the understanding needed to make wise choices.